Language Models are Injective and Hence Invertible

 \emph{Base case ($t=1$).} The \emph{outer for-loop over $t$} begins with $\widehat{\mathrm{s}}=\langle\,\rangle=\pi_1$.
-Inside the \emph{inner for-loop over $j$} (the loop over vocabulary candidates), the policy (\autoref{def:policy}) enumerates $\mathcal V$ without replacement.
-By \autoref{prop:sipit-single-pass}, there exists $j^\star\le |\mathcal V|$ such that $v_{j^\star}=\mathrm{s}_1$, which is accepted and triggers the \textbf{break}; the algorithm appends $\mathrm{s}_1$.
+Inside the \emph{inner for-loop over $j$} (the loop over vocabulary candidates), the policy (\Cref{def:policy}) enumerates $\mathcal V$ without replacement.
+By \Cref{prop:sipit-single-pass}, there exists $j^\star\le |\mathcal V|$ such that $v_{j^\star}=\mathrm{s}_1$, which is accepted and triggers the \textbf{break}; the algorithm appends $\mathrm{s}_1$.

 \emph{Inductive step.} Suppose after completing the inner loop at step $t-1$ the algorithm has appended $\mathrm{s}_{t-1}$, so the prefix entering step $t$ is $\widehat{\mathrm{s}}=\pi_t$.
 By \eqref{eq:unique-accept-unified}, within the inner loop the verifier accepts exactly when $v_j=\mathrm{s}_t$.
-Because the policy enumerates $\mathcal V$ without replacement, some $j\le|\mathcal V|$ satisfies $v_j=\mathrm{s}_t$, which is accepted, appended, and the inner loop \textbf{break}s.
+Because the policy enumerates $\mathcal V$ without replacement, some $j\le|\mathcal V|$ satisfies $v_j=\mathrm{s}_t$, which is accepted, appended, and the inner loop \textbf{breaks}.